Meal planning and carb counting

 You have presumably come to Bernard Preston's site looking for help with meal planning and carb counting.
 I am trying to get in your head; what is it you are really wanting?

-• Simplicity of meal preparation.
+• Simplicity of meal preparation?

-• Better health.
+• Better health?

-• Weight loss.
+• Weight loss?

-• Diabetes management.
+• Diabetes management?

-• Spending less time preparing food.
+• Spending less time preparing food?

-To start off let me share with you my understanding of carbs; and let's get it straight, you will find any number of contradictory and different belief system about starches.
+To start off let me share with you my understanding of carbs; and let's get it straight, you will find any number of contradictory and different belief systems about starches.
 Some doctors think you should be avoiding them altogether but really, is that necessary?

 Carb counting